-DC Water distributes drinking water and collects and treats wastewater for more than 600,000 residential, commercial and governmental customers in the District of Columbia.
+DC Water distributes drinking water and collects and treats wastewater for more than 672,000 residents and 17.8 million annual visitors in the District of Columbia.
 DC Water also provides wholesale wastewater treatment services for a population of 1.6 million in Montgomery and Prince George's counties in Maryland, and Fairfax and Loudoun counties in Virginia.
 We are proud to provide these vital, safe, and high-quality services to our customers, while also protecting and enhancing our environment.

 If you're a DC Water customer and have questions about your service, please visit Consumer Services.
 You can also get information on the status of fire hydrants in your neighborhood.